 Why Buy Office Space?

 One of the primary advantages of buying office space budgeting.
-When you buy, it can be easier to factor in fixed mortgage payments over a longer term, versus renewing a lease on a regular basis and hoping your landlord doesn’t raise the price of your rent.
+When you buy, it can be easier to factor in fixed mortgage payments over a longer-term, versus renewing a lease regularly and hoping your landlord doesn’t raise the price of your rent.

 For enterprising business owners, having a space to call your own also means you have an additional potential revenue stream, should you need it.
 Businesses with extra space under their roof can choose to subdivide the space and find tenants to share it, thereby securing additional income to supplement your earnings.